 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-BBBC including Maths and either Physics, Technological Studies or Engineering Science plus Nat 5 English at C.
+BBBC including Maths and either Physics, Technological Studies, Engineering Science or Music Technology plus Nat 5 English at C.

 CCC at A Level to include Maths and Physics plus GCSE English at C/4.